 Will my ovaries work after having had radiation?

 It depends on what part of your body was treated and the dose of radiation you were given.
 If you received radiation to a part(s) of your body other than your pelvis (the lower part of your abdomen, beneath the belly button), it is unlikely that your ovaries were severely affected.
 If your ovaries were exposed to the radiation that was used to treat your cancer, they may have been damaged.

 How will I know if chemotherapy or radiation affected my ovaries?

 Your oncologist or gynecologist should be able to tell you if your ovaries were affected by your cancer treatment(s).
 Your ovaries are part of your reproductive system.
 They make hormones and release eggs.
 Generally, if the chemotherapy and/or radiation you received affected your ovaries severely, your ovaries will stop making hormones and eggs and you will not have a menstrual period.
 The menstrual periods may stop temporarily during and after cancer treatments; it can take up to a year to know whether your ovaries have recovered somewhat from treatment and whether your period will come back.

-In some cases, ovaries may be partially but permanently affected by cancer treatment(s).
+In some cases, ovaries may continue to partially work.
 Some young woman may ovulate occasionally and have light or infrequent periods because their ovaries are releasing small amounts of hormones and some eggs.
 We expect that if this occurs, premature menopause is likely to occur as well.